-The Indian government’s ambitious programme of regulatory reforms, aimed at making the country an attractive option for international investors, is clearly bearing fruit.
+The Indian government's ambitious programme of regulatory reforms, aimed at making the country an attractive option for international investors, is clearly bearing fruit.
 In the World Bank's 2020 "Ease of Doing Business" report, India rose to the 63rd position out of 190 countries, marking a significant improvement from its 134th place in 2013.
-In this compendium, we highlight opportunities for foreign investors and discuss some of challenges India faces today.
+In this compendium, we highlight business opportunities and discuss some of challenges India faces today.

-India has also made significant strides in reforming its alternative dispute resolution (ADR) framework, aiming to position itself as a global hub for international arbitration.
+India has also made significant strides in reforming its alternative dispute resolution framework, aiming to position itself as a global hub for international arbitration.
 The 2021 Mediation Bill is another progressive step in making commercial disputes easier to handle, and the supportive stance of Indian courts has amplified positive effects of the legislative reforms.

 Investing in India has never been more attractive for foreign investors, and we hope you will find this issue an insightful read.